-addr Address of a word (usually the first word of a FET) which has bit 0 set to 1 before control returns to the user program.
+- addr - Address of a word (usually the first word of a FET) which has bit 0 set to 1 before control returns to the user program.
+If addr is zero and CPC is not used, control returns immediately to the user program.